yourbasic/int/README.md

-Since graphs are used to model countless types of relations and processes in varied kinds of systems and settings, there is no telling what kind of data a generic graph library will encounter.
-Both vertices and edges might need to be labeled.
+Since graphs are used to model countless types of relations and processes in varied kinds of systems and settings, there is no telling what kind of data a generic graph library will encounter; both vertices and edges can have labels attached to them.
 Should we use parametric polymorphism or perhaps a pointer to the top of a type hierarchy?

 It's easy to forget that an integer may be the preferred choice.